- Size Mainline Pipe Overview

 Sizing Error Resolution

-If an inadequacy occurs in the system when you size the mainline, you'll receive an error message.
+If an inadequacy occurs in the system when you size the mainline, you'll see an error message.

 The most common error type is a lack of pressure, which triggers a message that Pressure available at the POC has been exceeded.